icooper/icooper.github.io/docs/_posts/2018-11-06-fill-width.md

 ## How Wide?

 We need to define how many columns of text can fit on a page.
-The code blocks that I use on this site comfortably fit about 80 columns---at least in my browser---so we'll use that.
+The code blocks that I use on this site comfortably fit about 80 columns—at least in my browser—so we'll use that.
 We'll set the page width next to where we set the minimum column width.

 ```javascript
     // page width and minimum column width